OpenDSA/OpenDSA/RST/source/Glossary.rst

       the syntax in many programming languages is ``n % m``.

    multilist
       A list that may contain sublists.
       This term is sometimes used as a synonym to the term :term:`bag`.

+   object
+      An instance of a class, that is, something that is created and takes up storage during the execution of a computer program.

    overhead
       All information stored by a data structure aside from the actual data.
 For example, the pointer fields in a linked list or BST.

    parameters
       The values making up an input to a function.

    partial order
       A binary relation is called a partial order if it is